Second Battle of Tarain: Battle

-The battle occurred in the same field as the first one.
-Knowing the Chahamana forces were well-disciplined, the Ghurids did not want to engage in melee combat with them.
-Instead the Ghurids army was formed into five units, and four units were sent to attack the enemy flanks and rear.
+The battle occurred on the same field as the first one.
+Knowing the Chahamana forces were well-disciplined, the Ghurids did not want to engage them in melee combat.
+Instead of fighting upfront like they did in the First battle of Tarain, Ghurids used treachery and diplomacy to defeat the Rajputs.
+The Taj-ul ma asir by Hasan Nizami states that as soon as Ghori arrived on the battlefield Prithviraj sent him a formal note saying, "It would be prudent for you to return to your homeland, and we have no intention of pursuing you".

+Ghori sent back a reply to him saying, "Upon the directive of my sibling, the reigning authority, I have arrived here to face adversity.
+Grant me the opportunity to dispatch a knowledgeable envoy to my brother, conveying the extent of your might.
+I seek his approval to initiate peace negotiations, suggesting the acquisition of Tarhind, Punjab, and Multan for us, while the remaining regions fall under your jurisdiction.".

+From the accounts of Hasan Nizami, Muhammad ufi as well as Firishta, it is quite clear that Ghori deceived his opponent who accepted it as a genuine truce.
+The Ghurids army was formed into five units, and four units were sent to attack the enemy flanks and rear.
+They attacked the Chahamana army before sunrise who passed the night in slumber and merry-making.

 According to Minhaj, Mu'izz ad-Din directed a light cavalry force of 10,000 mounted archers, divided into four divisions, to surround the Chahamana forces on the four sides.
 He instructed these soldiers not to engage in combat when the enemy advanced to attack, and instead feign retreat in order to exhaust the Chahamana elephants, horses, and infantry.

 In hopes of causing a break in the enemy lines, Mu'izz al-Din ordered his fifth unit to feign retreat.
 The Chahamana forces charged the fleeing Ghurid unit, as the Ghurids expected.
-The Ghurids then sent a fresh cavalry unit of 12,000 and they managed to throw back the enemy advance.
+The Ghurids then sent a fresh cavalry unit of 12,000 and repelled the enemy advance.
 The remaining Ghurid forces then attacked and the Chahamana troops fled in panic.
 According to Minhaj, Mu'izz ad-Din's strategy "exhausted and wearied the unbelievers", ultimately resulting in a "victory to Islam".